 - How interview nerves can be a good thing

-- Staying calm before the interview
+- How to staying calm before the interview

 - Key questions answered and what not to do

-The Science – Why We Get Nervous
+The Science – Why We Get Nervous In Job Interviews

 Us humans may have hauled ourselves up from humble beginnings to the current civilisational peak we occupy but strip away our fashionable clothes and smartphones and there is still a fragile creature lurking underneath, with a set of animal instincts underpinning our behaviour.